 Program Minimum: 5 Scouts/1 Adult

 Program Maximum: None.

-All tours begin with the orientation movie “Whose Land?”
-The movie describes the three groups of people in western Pennsylvania and why each group wants to own the land at the Forks of the Ohio River.
-Following the movie, groups explore the first floor that includes hands-on activities about the people who lived in western Pennsylvania during the 18th century.
-Next, groups participate in a scavenger hunt through the second-floor main galleries.
-To finish the tour, groups are given a period weapons demonstration (weather permitting) by a trained costumed interpreter.
+All tours begin with an orientation movie that describes the three groups of people in western Pennsylvania who wanted to own the land at the Forks of the Ohio River.
+Following the movie, groups explore the first floor and enjoy hands-on, history-inspiredactivities.
+Next, groups participate in a scavenger hunt on the second-floor and finish with a period weapons demonstration (weather permitting) by a trained costumed interpreter.